 With expert tour leadership, quality tour content, and like-minded fellow travelers, WorldDenver Citizen Diplomats create exceptional memories in extraordinary destinations.
 Due to COVID-19, our travel programs have been cancelled, but will plan to resume once it is safe to do so.

 Subscribe to our newsletter to receive updates on our upcoming trips!
 Contact Travel@WorldDenver.org with specific questions or to request information, itineraries, or sign-up forms.

 These trips are for WorldDenver Members only; learn how to become a Member here!

 Past Citizen Diplomat Excursions have taken WorldDenver Members around the world!
-Below, see highlights from four past trips: Oaxaca & Chiapas, Azerbaijan & Georgia, Bhutan, Ethiopia, and Iran!
+Below, see highlights from four past trips: Ethiopia, Azerbaijan & Georgia, Bhutan, and Iran!

 - Explore Axum, Ethiopia’s most religious city.
 Home to an impressive display of obelisks, the city is purported to have been the home of the Queen of Sheba, and the lost Arc of the Covenant is rumored to be in the Church of St Mary of Zion.

 - Boat trip on Lake Tana, Ethiopia’s largest lake.
 Visit some of the peaceful monasteries nestled on the islands and peninsulas around the lake and wander through coffee plantations; enjoy some of the local brew and meet local farmers.